Anachoretic/Asus-TUF-Linux/optimization-and-troubleshooting/gaming-on-linux.md

 {% hint style="tip" %}
 Not every game is listed in the app, but many have community installers available at [lutris.net](https://lutris.net).
 {% endhint %}

-### Adding Emulator Games
-For emulators:

-1. Go to **Preferences > Runners**, and enable the emulator you want
-2. Add a game manually:
-   - Click **+ > Add a Game**
-   - Set the emulator executable
-   - Point it to the ROM file

-That’s the basics of gaming on Linux.
-It won’t be perfect for every setup or game, but it’s come a long way.
-Steam and Lutris together can cover a large chunk of your library.

-{% hint style="tip" %}
-If you need help with gaming on Linux, I’d recommend joining communities like [r/linux_gaming](https://www.reddit.com/r/linux_gaming/)  and  [GamingOnLinux](https://www.gamingonlinux.com/).
-They’re great places to get advice and troubleshooting steps.
-{% endhint %}